Branches of Government

 The Judicial Branch —

-The Judicial Branch of government is made up of a court system where laws are interpreted and determined if the laws are constitutional.
-There are three different kinds of courts found in the federal court system.
+The Judicial Branch of government is consists of a court system where laws are interpreted and determined if the laws are constitutional.
+There are three different types of courts found in the federal court system.
 The lowest level is the district courts followed by the court of appeals and top level being the Supreme Court.

 Some Major Duties Include:

 - Has the right to overturn state laws and laws passed by Congress;

 - Resolving legal disputes;

 - Determining guilt or innocence, degree of responsibility, fault, etc.;

 - Checking the power of the Legislative and Executive branches.